La Bamba (song): Los Lobos version

+American rock group Los Lobos recorded a version of the song for the 1987 biopic La Bamba inspired by Valens's life.
+The Los Lobos version is closely modeled on Valens's version, other than a short coda which finds the band performing an acoustic interpretation of "La Bamba" with traditional instrumentation and rhythms intended to show its roots in the folk music of Veracruz.

-The music video directed by Sherman Halsey won the 1988 MTV Video Music Award for Best Video from a Film; it also featured Lou Diamond Phillips, the actor who played Valens in the 1987 film La Bamba.
+The music video directed by Sherman Halsey won the 1988 MTV Video Music Award for Best Video from a Film.
+The video featured Lou Diamond Phillips, the actor who played Valens in the 1987 film La Bamba.
 The song was also the fourth wholly non-English language song to top the Billboard Hot 100.